-Municipal road aid \$ 42,081
+Municipal road aid \$ 37,219

-Volunteer fire department 34,239
+Volunteer fire department 34,274

-Community center 3,668
+Community center 3,500

-Health savings 3,506
+Health savings 4,165

-Total restricted cash \$ 83,494
+Total restricted cash \$ 79,158

-The municipal road aid accounts are for the allocation of funds from the state which are for design, right-of-way acquisitions, relocation of utilities, construction, and other municipal road expenditures.
-The City accumulates funds for the volunteer fire department to use for the purchase of a fire truck.
+The municipal road aid account is for the allocation of funds from the state which are for design, right-ofway acquisitions, relocation of utilities, construction, and other municipal road expenditures.
+The volunteer fire department account is used to accumulate funds for the purchase of a fire truck.
 The community center funds are for repairs and maintenance to the Community Center.
 The health savings account is for payment of employee benefits.